sematext/docs/docs/integration/kafka.md

 ### Producer topic records error rate anomaly

-This alert rule continuously monitors the error rate of Kafka producer records at the topic level, identifying anomalies in the rate at which records encounter errors during message sending for specific topics.
+This alert rule continuously monitors the error rate of Kafka producer records at the topic level, detecting anomalies in the rate at which records encounter errors during message sending for specific topics.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka producer typically sends messages to multiple topics without encountering errors, but due to issues with specific topics or data ingestion processes, the error rate of producer records for certain topics suddenly spikes.
 When this happens, the alert rule checks for anomalies in the error rate of producer records for specific topics over the last 10 minutes.
 Upon detecting the anomaly the alert rule triggers a warning.